JoaoCavalcanti15/ManagementMargarida/README.md

 We recommend the usage of the service Mongo Atlas for this purpose.

 # Server
-To run the server, navigate to server directory on terminal and prompt 'npm start'.
+To run the server, navigate to root directory on terminal and prompt 'npm start'.

 # Client
-To run the client, navigate to server/app directory on terminal and prompt 'npm start'.
+To run the client, navigate to root/public directory on terminal and prompt 'npm start'.

 PS: For running both server and client you need to prompt 'npm install' before, otherwise you won't have node_modules in the project's folder.